ethereumdegen/doodlebuilt-game-web/src/views/blog/inventory-comp.md

 ```

-I now use the Item Entity and its component to store all of this same data.
+I now use the Item Entity and its many components to store all of this same data.
 That way, I have more of an ECS friendly approach.
 Now, an item entity in my game has components such as ItemDurability, ItemQuantity, ItemType, and so forth.
 The inventory system uses the Hashmap ( usize -> Entity) as a kind of pointer to look up information about any item via its components, typically using EntityRef or World.

 This is how I define an item type serialized in RON: